 And since it’s a way of looking at the business holistically as opposed to it just being a management theory, it can be readily combined with other theories too.

-• Not the best tool when in a crisis
+– Not the best tool to use when in a crisis

 Who created administrative theory?

-Seeking to examine a business from a top-down approach, Fayol concluded that management in general has six responsibilities with regards to managing employees:
+Seeking to examine businesses from a top-down approach, Fayol concluded that management in general has six responsibilities with regards to managing employees:

 From here, Fayol then developed 14 principles of administration that influence how managers should lead their team.
 Though some of these core ideas remain in practice today, it’s rare that all 14 principles are used by a single workplace.
 Nevertheless, these were as follows: